antimof/UxPlay/README.txt

 UxPlay 1.44: AirPlay/AirPlay-Mirror server for Linux, macOS, and Unix.
 ======================================================================

+Highlights:

+-   GPLv3, open source.
+-   Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols for current iOS/iPadOS clients (iOS 12 through 15).\
+-   Support for older protocol (iOS 9, iOS 10) on older 32-bit clients,
+    and on Windows AirPlay-client emulators such as *AirMyPC*.
+-   Uses GStreamer, with options to select different output "videosinks" and "audiosinks".
+-   Support for server behind a firewall.

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
 It is now hosted at the github site
 <https://github.com/FDH2/UxPlay> (where development and user-assistance